 The Group recognises revenue for providing management services to funds.
 Revenue is accrued on a monthly basis on completion of management services.
-In the Argo funds revenue is based on the assets under management of each mutual fund and in the Argo Real Estate Opportunities Fund Limited ("AREOF") (managed by Argo Capital Management Property Limited) revenue is based on the gross proceeds of share placements.
+In the Argo funds revenue is based on the assets under management of each mutual fund.

 Incentive fees arise monthly, quarterly or on realisation of an investment.
 Incentive fees are recognised in the month they arise.
-In addition, AREOF incentive fees may be triggered at any time on realisation of a property asset.
-The management and incentive fees receivable from AREOF are defined in the management contract between that company and Argo Capital Management Property Limited.